ArshiaA665/Travel_Agency/README.md

 # Travel_Agency

 Welcome to Travela! this is just a prototype it is not an actual website.
-The pupose of this project is the use of the modern UI components and librarie that i have used with some modifications.
+The pupose of this project is the use of the modern UI components and libraries that i have used with some modifications.
+Use Firefox/Developer Edition for this website.
-These libraries are mainly are:

 #ShadCN/UI
 #aceternity/UI